IMCM-OX/terra-wdl-demo/README.md

     }
 }
 ```

+#### `command`

-#### `command`: Contains the shell commands executed by the task.
+Contains the shell commands executed by the task.
 It uses `bedtools intersect` to extract variants and grep to count non-header lines.

 ```{bash}
 task intersect {
     ...